bahadirbklg/intro/README.md

 The course is split into 11 one-hour modules.
 All computation is done on the cloud using free Google Colaboratory notebooks and free/open-source software: Python and PyTorch.
 Contents include:
 1. Introduction
 * Survey of recent medical applications
-* AI/Machine Learning/Deep Learning terminology and history
+* Artificial Intelligence, Machine Learning, Deep Learning: terminology and history
 * Overview of the rest of the class

 2. Introduction to Google Colaboratory and Python